ReadyMouse/BananaBetting/README.md

 This project is a proof-of-concept for development purposes.

----
+**⚠️ IMPORTANT DISCLAIMER ⚠️**

+This project was created for the **2025 ZecHub Hackathon** (https://hackathon.zechub.wiki/) and is intended **ONLY** for educational purposes, blockchain functionality testing, and hackathon demonstration.

+**🚨 DO NOT USE IN PRODUCTION 🚨**

+- This application could potentially constitute an illegal betting/gambling site in many jurisdictions
+- Gambling laws vary significantly by location and this software does not comply with any regulatory requirements
+- This is a proof-of-concept built for fun and to explore Zcash blockchain functionality
+- The developers assume no responsibility for any legal issues arising from the use of this software
+- Users are solely responsible for ensuring compliance with their local laws and regulations

-**Note**: This API requires a running Zcash node with RPC enabled.
+**Technical Note**: This API requires a running Zcash node with RPC enabled.
 Ensure your node is properly configured and synchronized before using the transaction features.